brain

 What is AI?
 The Turing TEST

-Assignment 1 – A Modified Turing Test
+Assignment 1 - The Turing Test

 A History of AI